sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 Click the `Create` button.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> On the next page we are able to add users to the new team but since we are using this team only in the embedded context, we don't need to do that.
-Recall that embed users are added at runtime, the first time they access any embedded content, in the Parent application.
+<strong>IMPORTANT:</strong><br> On the next page we are able to add users to the new team, but since we are using this team only in the embedded context, we don't need to do that.

+Recall that embed users are added at runtime, the first time they access any content embedded in the Parent application.

 Their permission level is also set automatically by the embed API, via a required parameter that specifies the Sigma account type they are assigned.
 </aside>

 Create one more team called `Sales_People`, setting it up as follows: